Deep set based operator learning with uncertainty quantification: Methodology

 \subsection{Encoder and decoder}

-Building upon the aforementioned embedding of observations, we now discuss how to train our UQ-SONet model using the conditional variational autoencoder (cVAE) method \cite{sohn2015learning}.
+Functional VAE-type models remain one of the mainstream approaches in functional generative modeling.
+They are supported by a well-established theoretical foundation and a stable variational optimization framework, and continue to be actively studied in the recent literature \cite{bunker2025autoencoders, seidman2023variational}.
+Accordingly, we adopt the cVAE framework to approximate the conditional distribution under sparse and variable input observations.
 For computational convenience, we represent the function \( u \) by its values at a set of grid points \(\{y_1, \dots, y_M\}\), where \(\bar{u} = (u(y_1), \dots, u(y_M))^\top\).
 We assume that \( M \) is sufficiently large for \(\bar{u}\) to provide an adequate representation of \(u\).
 The decoder and encoder used for training are described as follows:\\ \begin{itemize} \item \textbf{Decoder}: Given the observations \( \myO \) and latent variable \( z \), the decoder defines the conditional distribution of $\bar u$ as

 where \( p_D \) denotes the conditional likelihood defined by the decoder, and \(\mathcal{N}(\cdot \mid \mu, \Sigma)\) represents a Gaussian distribution with mean \(\mu\) and covariance \(\Sigma\).
 This formulation is based on the stochastic operator model \( \hat{\mathcal{G}} \) introduced in~\eqref{eq:stochastic-operator}, with an additional artificial noise term of variance \(\sigma_u^2\), which is a small positive hyperparameter.
 The prior distribution of \( z \) is set to the standard Gaussian, \( p(z) = \mathcal{N}(z \mid 0, I) \). \item \textbf{Encoder}: The encoder estimates the approximate posterior distribution of the latent variable \( z \) based on the observations \( \myO \) and the corresponding output \( \bar{u} \) from the decoder: